plateaukao/einkbro/README.md

 [![Donate](https://www.paypalobjects.com/de_DE/DE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NP6TGYDYP9SHY)

 # browser
 A simple Android browser based on webview.
-The goal is to provide a lightweight but powerfull browser.
-It is based on several lists (see below) and has (and will ot have tabs).
+The goal is to provide a lightweight but power full browser.
+It is based on several lists (see below) and hasn't (and will not have) tabs.

 ### Links: